 But for us mortals, when we have to choose a wine amongst a sea of wine labels, just look for those three phrases above.
 I have personally found that it really works.
 It narrows the field of choice to a more manageable selection.
 And honestly I have never had a bad wine.
 I have had some interesting wines.
 Wines I may not buy again.
 But the majority of the time, I have enjoyed a unique glass each time.

-If you are like us and you like wine, or know someone who does, I can recommend checking out our Shop.
-We like to stock it with some unique wine gifts.
+If you are like me and you like wine, or know someone who does, I can recommend checking out My Shop.
+I like to stock it with some unique wine gifts.
 Here’s a taste…

 Simply click on an image to see more.